-If you can’t work or lost pay because of an employer-caused job accident or illness (including psychiatric or psychological conditions), your employer is required by law to pay you 2/3 of your normal income, tax-free, as well as your medical treatment, physical rehabilitation costs and equipment, temporary disability benefits, psychiatric or psychological treatment, supplemental job displacement benefits, vocational rehabilitation if necessary, and a return-to-work supplement.
+If you can’t work or lost pay because of an employer-caused job accident or illness (including psychiatric or psychological conditions), workers comp employer obligations in Louisiana require, by law, that your employer pay you benefits.
+This includes 2/3 of your normal income, tax-free, as well as your medical treatment, physical rehabilitation costs and equipment, temporary disability benefits, psychiatric or psychological treatment, supplemental job displacement benefits, vocational rehabilitation if necessary, and a return-to-work supplement.

 Louisiana Injured Workers Are Entitled To Benefits Under Federal and Louisiana Law